Kentucky Knife Law – The Complete Guide (In Plain English)

 Pocket Knives

-Pocket knives are the most common type of knife allowed in Kentucky.
-They are small, folding knives that can be carried easily and discreetly.
-Generally, pocket knives with blades less than four inches long are legal to own and carry in the state.
-Examples of popular pocket knives include Swiss Army Knives, multi-tools, and traditional slip joints.
+Pocket knives, small, easily carried folding knives, are commonly allowed in Kentucky.
+Generally, pocket knives with blades under four inches long are legal for ownership and carry in the state.
+Examples include Swiss Army Knives, multi-tools, and traditional slip joints.

 Switchblades